- Solar advice hub

 Even if they make your solar panel system function better, their high cost may end up pushing back your break-even point.

-Before deciding on the shape and nature of your solar panel system, it’s worth considering alternatives like optimisers – which a trusted installer can help you with.
+Before deciding on the shape and nature of your solar panel system, it’s worth seeing what can be done with smart system design – which a trusted installer can help you with.

 If we think microinverters would be worth it for your system, we’ll recommend them and explain why.

-If you’re wondering how much you could save with a solar & battery system, click the button below, enter a few details, and we’ll generate an estimate.
+If you’re wondering how much you could save with a solar & battery system, click the button below, enter a few details, and we’ll provide an estimate.

 Microinverters: FAQs